tommasorigon/LSBP/README.md

-# LSBP: Bayesian density regression via **L**ogit **S**tick-**B**reaking
+# LSBP: Bayesian density regression via logit stick-breaking

-The repository includes the R functions to implement the Logit Stick-Breaking process model of the paper
+The repository includes the `R` functions to implement the **logit stick-breaking process model** of the paper:

-* Rigon, T. and Durante, D., (2018), [Tractable Bayesian Density Regression via Logit Stick-Breaking Priors](https://arxiv.org/abs/1701.02969), ArXiv.
+* Rigon, T. and Durante, D., (2020), [Tractable Bayesian Density Regression via Logit Stick-Breaking Priors](https://arxiv.org/abs/1701.02969), arXiv:1701.02969.

-The `LSBP` package can be installed by running the following commands
+The `LSBP` package can be installed by running the following commands:

 ```R
 # If the devtools R package is not already installed